poulpix/PXGoogleDirections/README.md

  - The SDK depends on the official Google Maps SDK for iOS (more information here: [Google Maps iOS SDK](https://developers.google.com/maps/documentation/ios/))

 ## Documentation
-(TODO)
-I'm working on a sample project to hepl getting you started with the library...
+A sample project is available in the "Sample" subfolder of this repository to help getting you started with the SDK.

 ## License
 The PXGoogleDirections SDK is licensed under the New BSD license. (see LICENSE for more information.)